 The Future of Cash Deposit Machines

-According to our trend analysis within the banking and self-service industries, CDMs have become a staple in North American and European markets and are slowly making their way over to developing markets as well.
+According to our trend analysis within the banking and self-service industries, CDMs have become a staple in North American and European markets and are slowly making their way over to developing markets.
 CDMs are not only convenient, but they offer a means to increase financial inclusion rates in regions with a higher number of unbanked individuals and a small network of bank branches.

-The ease of access to this technology for both online banks and customers makes this an easy solution to test out services in regions with less financial coverage.
-Also, digital transformation with self-service is the future for a lot of these industries, including telecom, retail, and quick-service restaurants.
+The ease of access to this technology for online banks and customers makes this an easy solution to test out services in regions with less financial coverage.
+Also, digital transformation with self-service is the future for many industries, including telecom, retail, and quick-service restaurants.

 Frequently Asked Questions: